nrkno/sofie-quantel-gateway/README.md

 * For development, install the `node-gyp` build tool globally with `npm install -g node-gyp`.
 * Either install the Quantel ISA dummy server installation or ensure you have access to an installed ISA and sQ servers.
 (Not ones that are on-air ... yet!)
 * Install the [yarn package manager](https://yarnpkg.com/en/docs/instal).

+On Linux systems, install the OmniORB development package.
+On Ubuntu, this can be achieved with:

+    sudo apt-get install libomniorb4-dev

 ### Building